 The word “stay” means to pause, delay or postpone.

-When a disposition of a criminal case is a stay of adjudication, the judge will set conditions over a period of time.
-If the defendant successfully meets the conditions, at the end of the period of the stay, the court dismisses charges without a conviction.
-This is because adjudication never happened.
+When a disposition is a stay of adjudication, the judge sets conditions over a period of time.
+And if the defendant successfully meets the conditions, at the end, the court dismisses charges without a conviction.
+This is because adjudication never happens.

 Adjudication (conviction) triggers devastating legal consequences.
-If the defendant successfully completes the conditions of the stay of adjudication, he or she avoids those consequences.
+But if the defendant successfully completes the conditions of the stay of adjudication, she avoids those consequences.

-Though typically these are the result of a settlement agreement between the defense and prosecution, there are cases where a judge can order a stay of adjudication without agreement of the prosecutor.
+Typically these are the result of a settlement agreement between the defense and prosecution.
+But there are cases where a judge can order a stay of adjudication without agreement of the prosecutor.
 (For example, in a Minnesota Statutes Section 152.18 drug case.)

 A stay of adjudication is a possible disposition for cases in every Minnesota offense level.